sabi-31/My_Perfect_Arch-linux/README.md

 ```
 cryptsetup luksDump /dev/sdaX | grep Flags
 ```
-> We will be relying on systemd to automatically recognize and decrypt our root partition.
-If you decide to use grub, you have to so some more setup.
+> I will be relying on systemd-boot to automatically recognize and decrypt the root partition.
+If you decide to use grub, you have to so some more setup in the crypttab file.

 <br>

 ### 6. Format your Partitions

-Now we will format our efi partition as Fat32 and the root partition as btrfs.
+Now I will format the efi partition as a Fat32 and the root partition as BTRFS filesystem.

 ```
 mkfs.vfat -F32 -n ESP ${DISK}1
 mkfs.btrfs -L root /dev/mapper/root